ballerburg9005/docker-arm64-xonotic-server-git/README.md

 docker pull ballerburg9005/xonotic-server-arm64:v0.8.2
 ```

-Note that I used the :v0.8.2 tag here, because newer versions have awful performance (see "Selecting Xonotic Version").
+Note that I used the :v0.8.2 tag here (see "Selecting Xonotic Version").

-The 0.8.2 version eats 10x more CPU than e.g. Quake 3 server, so a Raspberry Pi 2 can only handle about 4 players at most.
-The latest Git had CPU spikes and was unplayable on my Cortex-A53.
+Please note that Xonotic server eats 10x more CPU than e.g. Quake 3 server, so a Raspberry Pi 2 can only handle about 4 players at most.

 It is better to use a good VPS for $3/month.
 1 Vcore can mean anything, but usually it equals about 16 players.
 Beware though that many VPS providers stutter and suck randomly due to crappy load balancing (= unusable for Xonotic), from day to day or at certain hours, however http://OVH.com does not.